Partitioning algorithms for weighted trees and cactus graphs: General (l,u) -partition problems

-Now we present the computation of the partition sets for edges that belonged to cycles.
-The idea is to decompose the cycles into different paths to efficiently compute and combine partitions without influencing the computation for the edges of the remaining tree.
-If we consider a cycle in general, we can compute all its partitions by decomposing the cycle to paths.
-We can decompose a cycle of length $m$ into $m$ different paths by removing one edge each time.
-These paths can be partitioned efficiently and we obtain all possible partitions of the cycle by taking the union over all path partitions.
-This statement remains true if we declare one node of the cycle as a ``root'' and consider the paths as small trees (see Fig.~\ref{fig:configG}).
-We call these the different \emph{configurations} of a cycle and number them from 1 to $m$.
-One can easily show that only $m-1$ configurations are actually needed to obtain all partitions of a cycle.
-Thus, we can ignore the $m$-th configuration from now on.
+With some additional procedures, we can generalize the tree partition algorithm to solve the $p$-$(l,u)$-partition problem on cactus graphs (see Alg.~\ref{alg: cactus partition}).
+Let $G$ be a weighted cactus graph and $T$ its tree representation, which is rooted in some hinge $r$.
+We compute partition sets $S(v,i)$ for all nodes $v$ in $T$ corresponding to G- and H-vertices. $S(v,i)$ contains tuples belonging to partitions of the subgraph of $G$ that is represented with the subtree $T_v^i$.
+Again, the algorithm considers all nodes in a bottom-up and left-to-right manner.
+If $v$ and its $i$-th child $v_i$ are not cycle nodes, we can compute $S(v,i)=S(v,i-1)\odot S(v_i)$ as before.
+If $v_i$ is a cycle node, we execute an additional procedure \ref{alg: cyclePartition}($v_i,i$), which returns the partition set $S(v,i)$.

-Let $C(w_0,w_{m-1})=\langle w_0,w_1,\ldots,w_{m-1}\rangle$ be a cycle in $T_G$ (resp. $G$) of length $m$.
-Let each node $w_i$ have $c_i$ children and let $w_1$ be the $k$-th child of $w_0$.
-Recall that for all other nodes $w_{i+1}$ is always the $c_i$-th, i.e. the last, child (Remark~\ref{rem:lastchild}).
-We apply the idea of different configurations of a cycle to our tree representation (see Fig.~\ref{fig:config}).
-The first configuration is the original subtree as given in $T_G$.
-For the second configuration, we include the edge $(w_0,w_{m-1})$ again, but remove the edge $(w_{m-2},w_{m-1})$ and consider $w_{m-1}$ as an additional child (position right of $w_1$) from now on.
-We continue this procedure of removing and adding edges.
-Hence, in configuration $j$ the node $w_{m-j+1}$ is no longer a child of $w_{m-j}$ but of $w_{m-j+2}$.
-In this configuration, we can find all partitions such that $w_{m-j}$ and $w_{m-j+1}$ are not in the same cluster -- unless this cluster contains all nodes of the cycle.
+\paragraph{Cycle partition} Let $C=\langle w_1,w_2,\ldots,w_m \rangle $ be a cycle in the cactus graph $G$ that is represented by some cycle node~$c$ in its tree representation $T$.
+In general, one way of finding all partitions of a cycle is to decompose the cycle into different paths and then compute partition for these paths.
+A cycle of length $m$ can be decomposed into $m$ different paths by removing one edge each time.
+In our case, we consider these paths as small trees that are rooted in $w_1$ (see Fig.~\ref{fig: cycle partitions}).
+We call these the different \emph{configurations} of a cycle and number them from $1$ to $m$.
+In configuration $j$ the left branch of $w_1$ consists of the vertices $w_2$ to $w_j$ (empty if $j=1$) and the right branch of $w_m$ to $w_{j+1}$ (empty if $j=m$).
+Thus, we can find all partitions such that $w_j$ and $w_{j+1}$ (with $w_{m+1}=w_1$) are not in the same cluster - unless this cluster contains all nodes of the cycle.
+We can show that only $m-1$ configurations are needed to obtain all partitions of a cycle.
+Thus, we only consider the first $m-1$ configurations from now on.